-One of the most eagerly awaited and joyously celebrated festivals in Mauritius is Ganesh Chaturthi, starting this year on the 8th of September 2024.
+One of the most eagerly awaited and joyously celebrated festivals in Mauritius is Ganesh Chaturthi, falling this year on the 28th of August 2025 (Thursday).
 This auspicious occasion, dedicated to Lord Ganesha, the remover of obstacles and the god of wisdom, has a special place in the hearts of Mauritians, irrespective of their religious beliefs.
-As we delve into the festivities of Ganesh Chaturthi 2024 in Mauritius, we will explore the rich traditions, colourful processions, and fervent spirit that make this festival a unique experience, and what you should know as a foreigner to take part to the festivities.
+As we delve into the festivities of Ganesh Chaturthi 2025 in Mauritius, we will explore the rich traditions, colourful processions, and fervent spirit that make this festival a unique experience, and what you should know as a foreigner to take part to the festivities.

 Image by u_ex7iq3mtmt from Pixabay